Thousand Islands Cruising, Gananoque, Ontario

 Trail Hikes, Algonquin Park, Ontario

 Arriving in Algonquin Provincial Park (less than three hours from Ottawa) is like stepping into a Group of Seven painting.
 The towering white pines and the utter quiet are humbling.
 (And, depending on the time of year, you might be rewarded with the sight of a moose.)
-There are many trails, but Lookout (above), near the park’s east gate, is easy, and has breathtaking views from high above a seemingly endless landscape of lakes and wilderness.
+There are many trails, but Lookout (above), near the park’s east gate, is easy, and offers breathtaking views from high above a seemingly endless landscape of lakes and wilderness.

 Strolling in Merrickville, Ontario